tdm-project/tdm-sparse-coding/README.md

 --------------

 See INSTALL file for installation instructions and individual class documentation for more info.
-Additional documentation is availabile in Deliverable D6.2 on the [TDM project](http://www.tdm-project.it/en/results/public-deliverables/) web site.
+Additional documentation is availabile in Deliverable D6.2 on the [TDM project deliverables](http://www.tdm-project.it/en/results/public-deliverables/) web site.

 Acknowledgments
 ---------------